darknessxk/desafio_corelab/backend/README.md

 1. Clone this repository
 2. Run `sail up -d` or `docker-compose up -d` to start the containers
+3. Run `saul artisan jwt:generate` to generate the jwt secret or
+   - `docker-compose exec laravel.test php artisan jwt:generate`
+4. Run `sail artisan migrate --seed` to run the migrations and seed the database or
+   - `docker-compose exec laravel.test php artisan migrate --seed`
-3. Access `http://localhost:8000/docs` in your browser to check api docs
+5. Access `http://localhost:8000/docs` in your browser to check api docs

 ## API